Valery Rukhledev: Allegations

 In May 2018, he was reprimanded and arrested for involving in forgery charges regarding the embezzlement of $803,800 from the All-Russian Society of the Deaf while he was serving as the post of the society as well as the post of ICSD President.
-He was kept in house arrest for more than 2 months until 23 July 2018.
-While he was under house arrest, Kang Chen, one of the key members of ICSD, was appointed as the acting President of International Committee of Sports for the Deaf.
+He was kept under house arrest for more than 2 months until 23 July 2018.
+While he was under house arrest, Kang Chen, one of the key members of ICSD, was appointed the acting President of International Committee of Sports for the Deaf.
 On 31 July 2018, he announced his resignation as ICSD President following the scandal and was replaced by Rebecca Adam on 1 August 2018 after being unanimously selected for the position until 2021 during the ICSD committee meeting.
 However this incident created further controversy as top Deaf sports movements criticised the appointment of Rebecca Adam without proper consent and approval.
 The arrest of former president, Rukhledev cautioned concerns over Italy in hosting the 2019 Winter Deaflympics but was later confirmed that the games would proceed despite the change in administration.